News

 Aditya Ighe

-Pakistan are scheduled to lock horns with UAE on Wednesday, September 17.
+Pakistan are scheduled to lock horns with UAE on September 17.

-On the other hand, Indian captain Suryakumar Yadav dedicated the victory to Indian Armed Forces, who took part in ‘Operation Sindoor’.
-When asked about not shaking hands, Surya stated that few things are beyond the “Sportsmanship spirit.”
-Notably, the Indian skipper didn’t exchange handshakes with Agha after the toss, a normal practice in cricket.
-Later, a few reports claimed that the match referee Pycroft had asked both captains not to shake hands.
+On the other hand, the Indian captain dedicated the victory to the Armed Forces, who took part in Operation Sindoor.
+When asked about not shaking hands, Surya stated that a few things are beyond the “sportsmanship spirit.”

-Group A Points Table Situation
+Group A Asia Cup 2025 Points Table Situation

-• Pakistan are now under pressure, with their next match against UAE holding critical importance for their campaign.
+• Pakistan are now under pressure, with their next match against the UAE holding critical importance for their campaign.

-ALSO READ
+ALSO READ:

-Pakistan will be knocked out of the Asia Cup 2025 if the Men in Green choose not to participate in their match against UAE.
-They would remain stranded on just two points, having defeated Oman in their campaign opener.
-However, that would not be enough, as both India and UAE would advance to the Super 4 stage with more points than Pakistan.
-India already have two wins with a game in hand, while UAE have two points from their win over Oman.
-A walkover from Pakistan would give UAE two additional points, taking their tally to four and sealing qualification alongside India.
+The Salman Agha-led will be knocked out of the Asia Cup 2025 if they choose not to participate in their match against the UAE.
+The Men in Green would remain stranded on two points, having defeated Oman in their campaign opener.
+However, that would not be enough, as both India and the UAE would advance to the Super Fours with more points.
+India already have two wins with a game in hand, while the UAE have two points from their win over Oman.
+A walkover from Pakistan would give the UAE two additional points, taking their tally to four and sealing qualification alongside India.

-Pakistan’s qualification pathway is simple on paper but clouded by their current off-field stance:
+Pakistan’s qualification pathway is simple on paper, but clouded by their current off-field stance:

-• If Pakistan boycott the game: They risk handing UAE two crucial points by forfeit, which could leave Pakistan dependent on net run rate or other results.
+• If Pakistan boycott the game: They risk handing two crucial points to the UAE, which could leave the Men in Green dependent on NRR or other results.

 Scenario Pakistan Points UAE Points Qualified Teams